Inside UAE's first limited-edition art fair: Dubai Design Week's newest exhibition

 One of the highlights of Editions is its focus on limited-edition pieces, an often-overlooked category that holds immense value for collectors.
 By showcasing pieces that range from contemporary design and photography to prints, ceramics, and paper art, the fair brings together over 50 galleries, design studios, and collectives, all offering works across a spectrum of prices.

-Pablo del Val, Art Director of Editions and a driving force behind Art Dubai, sees this new platform as a space where limited-edition art is no longer just reserved for the elite; it’s for anyone ready to dip their toes into the art world.
+Pablo del Val, the driving force behind Editions and artistic director of Art Dubai, sees this new platform as a space where limited-edition art is no longer just reserved for the elite; it’s for anyone ready to dip their toes into the art world.
 “Cities grow and mature, and as that happens, people’s needs evolve,” he adds.

 This creates an exciting opportunity for young collectors to explore the art world, engage with works that feel personal, and start their own collection—no matter their budget.